 Deployment to the Compute@Edge platform can be accomplished via the Fastly web interface, the Fastly API, and via Fastly’s Terraform provider plugin.
 The Fastly CLI also provides a local toolchain with features for creating, debugging, and deploying to Wasm services, including Log Tailing and Local Testing.

 Log Tailing allows you to stream custom log messages from your Compute@Edge application so you can respond quickly when debugging the application without setting up a third-party logging tool.
-This feature is disabled by default.

 Local Testing allows you to run your work-in-progress applications locally on your laptop, server, or CI system, so you can test your Compute@Edge applications without hosting them on public staging or production environments.
 When using Local Testing, GeoIP and Dictionaries are unsupported.
 Additionally, caching directives are ignored (no caching is ever performed) and information about the TLS connection from the client is not available.